harvey1344/FinalProject/README.md

 # FinalProject

-The code for my CMP 3rd year final project.
-To act as supporting material for my project portfolio.
+This folder contains the code for my CMP 3rd year final project "A Survey, Analysis And Evaluation Of Machine Learning Models For
-This repository contains all the code, data and visualisations.
-All the code should be ran using the jupiter notebooks, and to avoid any data issues, inconsistencies please ensure they are ran in order.
-The folder `own_algoithms` contains implimentation of my algorithms using  `algobase` calss from the `Surprise` libray, in this folder can also be found an assortment of helper functions that are referenced in the portfolio and neccassary for my project to run.

-Please note, most of the paramater optimisations take place in the notebooks however the matrix factorisation models required extreme computational power and therefore was outsourced to py files to be ran on better processing power.
-Notably SVDpp took between
-12-20 hours to run on a Ryzen 1700X 100% on 16 virtual cores so please run at your own risk.
+Recommendation Systems".
+The folder contains all the code, data and visualisations that was used in my report and includes extras that were omitted from the study for various reasons.

+The folder names should be inutive but for full disclosure `own_algorithms` contains my the hybrid algorithms built using `Surprise.algobase` and various helper function including `top-n` and `testing_algorithm`.

+Folders `KNN Graphs` and `Matrix Graphs` contain the graphs for each independent analysis. `data_graphs` contains graphs that was used in methodology for data exploration and `predictions` contain csvs for user 1, 134, and 398 with predictions for the algorithms used.

+It should be noted the notebooks are ordered, and this is the order they should be run in, if this required.
+Failing to do so may cause odd results as each notebook reads data created from a previous notebook.
+This excludes the data preface notebooks

+I should also be noted, some algorithms trialed in this study could cause heavy strain on CPU load.